 Will internal hydration really make a difference in the behavior of your skin?
 While it certainly won’t hurt, Dr. Hellman notes that “someone has to be clinically dehydrated for their skin to change” from simply drinking a little more H20 every day.
 She does recommend that people stay hydrated with a proper amount of water, however.

 Lekus, on the other hand, wholeheartedly believes in the power of drinking water to benefit dry skin.
 “Studies recommend drinking half your bodyweight in ounces of water every day,” she says.
 “If you need to make your water more palatable, infuse it with fruit, or add lemon, lime, cucumber, mint.”
-She also suggests drinking coffee, tea, and soda in moderation since they can be very dehydrating.
+She also suggests drinking coffee, tea, and soda in moderation since

 What about fringe-y beauty treatments like hydration shots and IV drips?
 More and more spas and wellness clinics are offering treatments like these to help boost hydration, but Lekus and Hellman don’t see any proof that they work.
 Dr. Hellman makes a point, “If you have something to sell, there’s always someone who will buy it.”